A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraint 1: cluster members

 In the ideal case of a Gaussian likelihood, we would expect the residuals to follow a normal distribution.
-However, as a consequence of our fitting procedure and likelihood choices, the residuals distribution slightly differs as one can see in Fig.~\ref{fig:galaxy-fitting-res-laplace}.
-We overlaid the best-fitting results of residuals by a Laplace and a Gaussian distribution.
-We restrict the dataset to the $[-2,2]$ range for both fits, yielding better results as the distribution contains outliers.
-Our distribution presents a narrower width but larger tails than a Gaussian distribution, which we would expect.
-The Laplace distribution is a more adequate fit as its width and tail agree better with the data.
-Indeed, if we except the except the mode of the residual distribution (i.e. $[-0.35,0.15]$), which is badly reproduced by both distributions, in the $[-3,3]$ range the Laplace distribution reproduce the residual density with a median absolute error of $16$ per cent while the Gaussian one has an error of $46$ per cent.
-Compared to the Gaussian, the Laplace distribution allows for more outliers than we expect from the simple model chosen for each galaxy model.
-It thus supports our likelihood choice, as it is the intended effect.
+However, the residuals distribution differs as one can see in Fig.~\ref{fig:galaxy-fitting-res-laplace}.
+We overlaid the best-fitting results of residuals by a Gaussian distribution fitted on the $[-2,2]$ range.
+Our distribution presents a narrower width but larger tails than a Gaussian distribution, which indicates that our galaxy light profiles are not able to fully capture the complexity of observed profiles.
+It is expected as we only use a single elliptical light profile for each galaxy and do not correct the residual by adding an intrinsic error to the fit.